 And thus the main argument for a circular economy is its power to decrease our depletion of raw materials and therefore lead to a more sustainable consumption rate.
 Yet another major advantage of a circular economy is that, once perfected, it should cost nothing more for businesses to participate, while the quality of the goods and services they produce would remain the same.

 But unfortunately, that’s not quite true yet.
 The estimated cost of transitioning to a circular economy is 108 billion Euros, according to a 2015 report by the Ellen MacArthur Foundation.
 This is due to the higher costs required to produce more durable, long-lasting products, as well as the logistical costs of recycling waste material and redesigning the supply chain.
 It is also important to consider that many countries have underdeveloped and inefficient recycling systems, which makes it more difficult to source recycled materials for manufacturing as they are not likely to be the same price or quality as the virgin material.

 So in order to reach this state in which contributing to a circular economy is easy, cost-efficient, and simply the only logical option, businesses are needed to pave the way for others to follow by turning their circular ideology into business policy and demonstrating to others how it can be done.

 How does your business contribute to a circular economy?
-Share your methods in the comments section to get others inspired.
+Share your methods to get others inspired.